Skip to main content

 A secondary decision that we made during the team discussions on October 15th 2025 was to begin versioning the manifest files for application infrastructure, just as we do for application source code.

-Our pipelines, in each environment, will render manifest files in each application repository using whatever technology we choose for YAML generation.
-The rendered manifest files will then be stored in a Git repository, which ArgoCD will subsequently synchronise from.
+In each environment, our pipelines will render manifest files in each application repository by using whatever technology we select for YAML generation.
+We will store the rendered manifest files in a Git repository, which ArgoCD will synchronise from.

 Path to production